ejfresch/saturnV/README.md

 --step3: look at the results

-the main output is the table_linked5_<method>.tsv.
-When we launched saturnV, we specified to use the strict method for the clustering step, so the file name will be table_linked5_lazy.tsv.
+<pre>the main output is the table_linked5_<method>.tsv.
+When we launched saturnV, we specified to use the strict method for the clustering step, so the file name will be table_linked5_lazy.tsv.</pre>

 This file is a tab separated value (.tsv) file.
 In each row there is a gene and in each column there is its ortholog in another genome.